-- A Memorandum of Agreement between Metro and the Southwest Washington Regional Transportation Council (RTC) delineates areas of responsibility and coordination.
-Executed in April 2006, to be updated in April 2009. - b.
-A Memorandum of Agreement between TriMet and Metro implementing the Transportation Equity Act for the 21st Century (TEA-21), executed August 2004, to be updated in August 2007. - c.
-A Memorandum of Agreement between ODOT and Metro implementing the TEA-21, executed September 2004, to be updated in September 2007. - d.
-Yearly agreements are executed between Metro and ODOT defining the terms and use of FHWA planning funds. - e.
+- a.
+A Memorandum of Agreement between Metro and the Southwest Washington Regional Transportation Council (RTC) delineates areas of responsibility and coordination.
+Executed in April 2006, to be updated in April 2009. - In accordance with 23 CFR 450.314, an intergovernmental agreement (IGA) between TriMet, Oregon Department of Transportation (ODOT), and Metro was executed effective as of August 2007. - Yearly agreements are executed between Metro and ODOT defining the terms and use of FHWA planning funds. - d.
 Bi-State Coordination Committee Charter Metro and eleven state and local agencies adopted resolutions approving a Bi-State Coordination Committee Charter in 2004.
-Some were adopted in late 2003 and the balance in 2004, which triggered the transition from the Bi-State Transportation Committee to the Bi-State Coordination Committee. - f.
+Some were adopted in late 2003 and the balance in 2004, which triggered the transition from the Bi-State Transportation Committee to the Bi-State Coordination Committee. - e.
 A Memorandum of Understanding between Metro and the Department of Environmental Quality (DEQ) describing each agency's responsibilities and roles for air quality planning.
-Executed in July 2004, to be updated in July 2007. - g.
+Executed in July 2007, to be updated in July 2010. - f.
 Memorandum of Understanding between Metro and Wilsonville outlining roles and responsibilities for implementing TEA-21 was executed June 2005 and will be updated in June 2008.